pnnl/ruleset-checking-tool/README.md

 1. `pipenv install --dev`
 2. `pipenv run pytest`
     - To see a coverage report, use `pipenv run pytest --cov`
+    - To have pytest watch for file changes, use `pipenv run ptw`

 You can also package with pipenv to test the CLI tool.
 1. `pipenv install '-e .'`